 - Pulse oximetry test – measures the changes in blood oxygen levels

-- Electromyogram (EMG) – muscle activity measurement
+- Electromyogram (EMG) – measures muscle activity

-- Electro-oculogram (EOM) – eye movement measurement
+- Electro-oculogram (EOM) – measures eye movements

-- Electroencephalogram (EEG) – brain wave measurement
+- Electroencephalogram (EEG) – measures brainwaves.

 Arterial Blood Gas (ABG)

-- Bicarbonate levels
+- bicarbonate levels

-- Partial pressure of carbon dioxide
+- partial pressure of carbon dioxide

-- Partial pressure of oxygen
+- partial pressure of oxygen

-- Oxygen saturation
+- oxygen saturation

-EOM and EEG Measurements
+EOM and EEG measurements

-For the EEG, electrodes will be placed on your scalp, monitoring the brain waves before, during and after your sleep.
+For the EEG electrodes will be placed on your scalp, monitoring the brain waves before, during, and after your sleep.
 The EOM will keep track of your eye movements.
 Two tiny electrodes are placed one centimeter under the outer corners of both eyes.
 Movement is recorded when the eyes move from the center.

-These movement and waves give doctors some idea of the timing of each sleep phase – REM and nonREM (rapid eye movement).
-In the REM sleep phase, you dream and have decreased muscle movement and tone.
+These movements and waves give doctors some idea of the timing of each sleep phase – REM and nonREM (rapid eye movement).
+In the REM sleep phase you dream and have decreased muscle movement and tone.

 OSA treatments can range from lifestyle changes to surgery.
 Since OSA is a lifetime condition, lifelong treatments are necessary.